 Future actions need to be re-evaluated

-We can do better
+We learn and can do better

-An increased competence to act compassionately toward others
+Increased competence to act compassionately

-An improved ability to face distress
+Improved ability to face distress

-An improved ability to deal with physical and emotional pain
+Improved ability to deal with physical and emotional pain

 Write four soothing sentences that resonate with you.
 Below are some examples